I'm a writer & director of documentary films.

 "unexpectedly touching" — Los Angeles Times

 Everyone thinks they know what killed Tower Records: The Internet.
-But that's not the story.
-All Things Must Pass, which was directed by Colin Hanks and written by me, uncovers the meteoric rise and tragic fall of the billion-dollar record chain.
-The film premiered at the 2015 SXSW Film Festival and aired on Showtime.
+But that's not the whole story.
+All Things Must Pass, which was directed by Colin Hanks and written by me, premiered at the 2015 SXSW Film Festival.

 "In Deep Water"

 a short directed for ESPN Films & FiveThirtyEight

 I directed a short documentary about two friends who set out to recover the greatest lost treasure in U.S. history: tons of gold shipwrecked in 1857 off the Carolina coast.
-Spoiler: They find the gold, but lose their friendship.
+Spoiler: They find the gold, but sacrifice their friendship.

 a short directed for Wieden + Kennedy

-The Lodge is a group at Wieden+Kennedy focused on exploring how technology can tell stories that resonate with people.
-I directed this documentary short, which was shot inside W+K's Portland offices and showcases the team's first project: Needybot, an autonomous robot whose sole purpose is to connect with humans.
+I directed a short documentary about The Lodge, a group at Wieden+Kennedy focused on exploring the intersection of technology and people.
+Shot inside W+K's Portland office, the film showcases the team's first project: Needybot, an autonomous robot whose sole purpose is to connect with humans.